Figfy's target customer

 Quick Qualification Checklist

-- Is your ICP mostly 10–500-employee companies that favor best practices over bespoke work?
+- Is your ICP mostly 10–500-employee companies?